Metropolitan Water District

 Granting StatutesStatuteDigest / Bill Information

-Chapter 1520, Statutes of 1967 An act granting certain tide and submerged lands to The Metropolitan Water District of Southern California upon certain trusts and conditions and for other public purposes. providing for the removal of the public trust for commerce, navigation and fisheries upon certain portions of said lands granted hereby upon the improvement of said portions of said lands for the use and benefit of all of the people of the state and granting an easement across certain state lands now owned and to be acquired for the purpose of connecting such tide and submerged lands to the mainland by means of a causeway.
+An act granting certain tide and submerged lands to The Metropolitan Water District of Southern California upon certain trusts and conditions and for other public purposes. providing for the removal of the public trust for commerce, navigation and fisheries upon certain portions of said lands granted hereby upon the improvement of said portions of said lands for the use and benefit of all of the people of the state and granting an easement across certain state lands now owned and to be acquired for the purpose of connecting such tide and submerged lands to the mainland by means of a causeway.
 Chapter 1189, Statutes of 1972 An act making an appropriation for the development of Bolsa Chica State Beach.
+Chapter 742, Statutes of 2018 An act to ... repeal Chapter 1520 of the Statutes of 1967, relating to public resources, and making an appropriation therefor.